OPM/ResInsight/docs/GettingStarted.md

 ### Cases and their types

 A *Case* in ResInsight means a Grid model with a particular set of results or property data.
-There are
+There are three different types of Eclipse cases and one type of Geomechanical cases.

+#### Eclipse Cases
-three different Case types:
+There are three different Eclipse Case types:

 ##### Result case ![]({{ site.baseurl }}/images/Case24x24.png)
 This is a Case based on the results of an Eclipse simulation, read from a grid file together with static and restart data.
 Multiple Cases can be selected and read from a folder.